Manchester, Michigan: Chicago Road

 In 1824 the United States Congress passed the General Survey Act, intended to create and maintain military roads through what was then the west of the country.
 One third of the funds allocated went to build a road between the strategic army posts of Detroit and Fort Dearborn, at the little town of Chicago.
 Known as the Chicago Road, it followed the old Sauk Trail and opened the entire area for settlement.

 Also in 1824, the land around today's Manchester was surveyed by John Mack, who noted it as being "a good mill seat."
 John Gilbert, who had recently completed work on sections of the Erie Canal, agreed with John Mack, and on May 10, 1826 he purchased 80 acre of land along the River Raisin at that location.

 Early village history

 Originally from upstate New York, John Gilbert resettled to Ypsilanti, Michigan, in 1831.
 In 1832, he decided to turn his attention to the extensive land tracts he held in the area.
 He commissioned the construction of a grist mill along the River Raisin upon the land he had purchased in 1826.
 The original plat of the village of Manchester was prepared by surveyor Hiram Burnham and dated 1833, but was not formally filed until March 25, 1835.
 The location was chosen to take advantage of water power from the river and named after Manchester, New York.

+Construction for a mill on the River Raisin began in 1832 and, a version of the mill has remained into the 21st century though it ceased grist operations in 1981.
+In 1976, the mill was honored by the Historical Society of Michigan as the oldest operating business on the original site in the State of Michigan.